mattsakiyama/mattsakiyama.github.io/research.md

 - Placed as Finalist in 2020 Diamond Challenge
 - Planned to present at 2020 SXSW Education Conference Student Startup Competition before cancellation due to COVID-19
 - [MODAP website](https://www.modap.io/)

+## Eisai Genetics Guided Dementia Discovery Internship
+- Studied DNA extraction, microscopy, and data analysis under Eisai employees
+- Investigated the recent worldwide increase in Alzheimer's Disease cases
+- Led a team of students from across the nation in developing a product to combat the negative effects of the COVID-19 pandemic on Alzheimer's patients

 ## Pendulum Clock
 - Designed and components of the escapement mechanism using Fusion360